The Ultimate Klipfolio Cheat Sheet

 SLICE( @Product, 1, 6 )

-The result of this formula is Milk, Milk, Bread, Eggs, Eggs
+This formula returns Milk, Milk, Bread, Eggs, Eggs.

 Note: If start and end parameters contain negative values, values are returned from the end of the list.